-B.2 EMBEDDING ANALYSIS
+A.2 EMBEDDING ANALYSIS

 In Figure 5, we visualize the GPT embedding of the generated task codes using PCA to project to 50 dimensions and then use TSNE for visualization on 2D.
 We then apply KNN clustering to discover 6 clusters of the generated tasks.
 As shown in the plot, different colors of clusters represent different groups of tasks such as specific objects or specific types of motions.
 For instance, the purple color represents mostly the tasks involving rope, and the blue color represents mostly the tasks that involve building some structures using primitive shapes.
 Inspecting, expanding, and cleaning this task library is also straightforward because of the nature of the code.
+This embedding space is useful both for retrieving tasks as retrieval augmented generation (RAG) and finding related tasks for joint policy training.

-B.3 TASK STATISTICS
+A.3 TASK STATISTICS